jebincvarghese/ec2-creation-using-terraform-/README.md

 ## Variables used

-region - Region of the VPC (default: us-east-2)
+region - Region of the EC2 (default: us-east-2)

 project - Name of project this VPC is meant for (default: demo)